yimingWOW/fall/README.md

 The protocol establishes lending pools for any trading pair alongside corresponding swap liquidity pools.
 The liquidation mechanism for lending instruments is based on the prices from these corresponding liquidity pools.

+Fall conducts liquidations based on on-chain liquidity pool prices, without relying on oracle feeds, significantly lowering the barrier to establishing lending pools.
+This allows anyone to create lending pools through the contract.

 The protocol serves four main participants:

 1. **Lender**: Users who hold tokens and maintain long-term bullish positions can deposit their tokens into lending pools to earn steady yields, regardless of short-term price fluctuations.